How to use Send SMS (queued) in HubSpot workflows

 Message (required).
 The SMS body.
 You can use HubSpot personalization tokens such as kompis or any contact property.

-Do NOT use HubSpot's token or property picker that appears when you click into the field.
+Type the internal name as plain text, for example sms_subscription_brave.
+Do not use HubSpot's token or property picker that appears when you click into the field.
 The picker inserts a token that resolves at runtime to the property's value (such as "No") rather than its name.
-The action will detect this and fail with a clear message, but it is easier to just type the internal name as plain text.
+The action detects this and fails with a clear message.
+To find the internal name in HubSpot: go to Settings > Properties, search for your property, expand it, and copy the value labelled "Internal name".

-• Once per day: useful for daily reminders.
+- Once per day: useful for daily reminders.

-• Once per workflow (ever): one-time announcements to a list.
+- Once per workflow (ever): one-time announcements to a list.

 Dry run (optional, default off).
-When on, the message is enqueued and marked as sent in your activity log, but no real SMS is delivered and no credits are consumed.
+When on, the message is enqueued and marked in your activity log, but no real SMS is delivered and no credits are consumed.
 Useful for testing a new workflow before flipping it on for real.

 What the safeguards do

-• Platform abuse floors: 5 messages per recipient per 10 minutes, and 10 000 per workflow per hour.
+- Platform abuse floors: 5 messages per recipient per 10 minutes, and 10 000 per workflow per hour.
 These cannot be bypassed.

 Output fields